Madhur123809/Experiment-06-new/README.md

 Start

-Accept a floating-point number as input.
+1.Accept a floating-point number as input.

-If number > 0, print "The number is positive."
+2.If number > 0, print "The number is positive."

-Else if number < 0, print "The number is negative."
+3.Else if number < 0, print "The number is negative."

-Else, print "The number is zero."
+4.Else, print "The number is zero."

-Stop
+5. Stop